zqyq/MVTrackTrans/README.md

 - accelerate

 ## Data Preparation
-In the code implementation, the root path of the four main datasets are defined as ```/mnt/data/Datasets```.
-Of course, it can be changed.
+In the code implementation, the root path of the four main datasets are defined as ```/mnt/d/dataset```.
-When you apply the method on your datasets or other paths, the root path should look like this:

 ```
 Datasets
 |__CityTrack